 Concrete Flooring That Looks Like Wood

-Can You Make Concrete That Looks Like Wood Floors?
+How to Make Concrete That Looks Like Wood?

 1. Luxury Vinyl Plank (LVP)